DaoudiAmir/CUDA_RNN/README.md

 # Minimal RNN Python Implementation with CUDA Optimization

 This project provides Python implementations of minimal RNN models (MinGRU and MinLSTM) with highly optimized CPU and GPU (CUDA) versions.
-The implementation is based on the original C/CUDA project and aims to provide a more accessible interface while maintaining high performance.
+The implementation aims to provide an accessible interface while maintaining high performance.

 ## Overview